Space Marine (Warhammer 40,000): Fictional characteristics

 Those Space Marines who are loyal to the Imperium are organised into "Chapters", each usually containing about a thousand Space Marines, led by a Chapter Master.
 Each Chapter is an autonomous organisation and controls a fiefdom from which it raises funds and recruits.
 Each Space Marine Chapter is a fully integrated military force, with space-faring vessels emphasising planetary landing/assault (as opposed to Imperial Navy warships for space combat), while Marine vehicles emphasis rapid mobility for rapid deployment (as opposed to the Imperial Guards' equivalents which are typically designed with heavy firepower and/or thick armour at the cost of speed).
 The Space Marines themselves are dedicated shock troops, while ordinary human serfs serve in support roles such as crewing their ships and maintaining their equipment.
 A Chapter's headquarters is called the "fortress-monastery".
 Each Chapter bears a name, such as "the Iron Hands" and "the Dark Angels", and a distinctive paint scheme for their armour (e.g. the White Scars paint their armour white).
 A Space Marine's commitment to his Chapter is lifelong and they rarely have any kind of personal life outside the Chapter (with the exception of the Salamanders chapter).
 Space Marines are conditioned to have a fanatical reverence for the Emperor of Mankind.

 In the 8th edition of Warhammer 40,000, which was released in 2017, a new type of Space Marine was introduced called Primaris Space Marines.
 These Space Marines don a new set of Power Armour while also being larger and more resilient than their predecessors (known retroactively as Firstborn Space Marines).
 The creator of the Codex Astartes, Roboute Guilliman, who was also the Primarch (genetic "father") of the original Ultramarines Legion, had allowed the creation of a new generation of Space Marines after the events of the Horus Heresy.
 When Guilliman was resurrected ten thousand years later, Legions of Primaris were introduced into the Imperial forces to augment the existing Chapters and create new ones.
 Primaris Marines are more resilient to the unique gene defects possessed by their Chapters, but not immune to them.
-As of the 10th edition, recently select Primaris Space Marine chapters has fallen to Chaos.
+As of the 10th edition, recently select Primaris Space Marine chapters have fallen to Chaos.
 Additionally, Firstborn Space Marines can undergo the procedure (called the Rubicon Primaris) to be transformed into Primaris Marines.